• Skip to main content

 The FDA does not give supplements the same scrutiny as prescription drugs.
 Some over-the-counter or Internet products “can be harmful, ineffective, and a waste of money,” says American Dietetic Association spokeswoman Jeannie Gazzaniga-Moloo, PhD, RD.

 The FDA urges people to report dangerous supplements through its MedWatch program.
-Buyers beware: Just because it says it is natural, doesn’t necessarily mean it is safe or good for you.
+Buyers beware: Just because it says it is natural, it doesn’t necessarily mean it is safe or good for you.

 Forget supplements and diet pills.
 Instead, Moloo says, rely on healthy foods to help you lose weight.